uf-icbr-bioinformatics/ba3p/README.md

 sample, generating a different VCF file for each one.
 This is fast, but has the drawback that SNPs observed in one sample but not in another one will be treated as reference alleles instead of missing data in the second sample.

-If singleVCF is set to True, the pipeline will instead use the multi-sample GATK SNP calling pipeline (see this [Best Practices](https://www.broadinstitute.org/gatk/guide/article?id=3893) page for details.
+If singleVCF is set to True, the pipeline will instead use the multi-sample GATK SNP calling pipeline (see this [Best Practices](https://www.broadinstitute.org/gatk/guide/article?id=3893) page for details).
 This approach results in a single VCF file at the end, combining data from all samples into a single set of SNPs.
-See [this page](https://www.broadinstitute.org/gatk/guide/article?id=4150) for a discussion of the advantages of this approach.
+Also see [this page](https://www.broadinstitute.org/gatk/guide/article?id=4150) for a discussion of the advantages of this approach.